jambamamba/nugen/README.md

 ```
 password is dev

+Note that it might take more than an hour to build, depending on your Internet speed and computer speed.

 ### Build

 After you enter the docker container, clone this repo and run the build.sh script: